TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          Like .userFunc.
 Differences is (like nonTypoTagStdWrap) that this is post processing of all content pieces around TypoTags while .userFunc processes all non-tag content.
-(Notice: .breakoutTypoTagContent must be set for the TypoTag if it's excluded from nonTypoTagContent)
+(Notice: .breakoutTypoTagContent must be set for the TypoTag if it's excluded from nonTypoTagContent).

 .. container:: table-row